 Reduced stress.
 Working on crafts can improve concentration, heighten confidence and self-esteem, and reduce levels of the stress hormone cortisol.

 Reconnection.
 As their dementia progresses, the senior may become increasingly withdrawn.
-Yet art, like music, can awaken something in their memory.
-He or she may not remember what happened a few minutes ago, but may recall the lyrics to a tune from 50 years in the past.
-And as they express that memory, they also reconnect with the people around them.
+Yet art, like music, can stimulate their memory.
+He or she may not remember what happened a few minutes ago, but may be able to recall the lyrics to a tune from 50 years ago.
+That memory helps them reconnect with the people around them.
 Similarly, those feelings may arise as they paint, draw, or color.

 Heightened senses.
 Increased stimulation by working with colors, patterns, and textures may reawaken sensory perceptions and help them reconnect with the world around them.